AliGhorashiCMT/Topological-Prevalence/README.md

 ## File structure and repository content

 ### Directory `Fig1_Lattice_Pdfs`
-.pdf files of Fourier lattices with different spacegroup symmetries.
-The four additional sg 16 and sg 17 examples (denoted Sg16-example-$i or Sg17-example-$i) are the lattices in figure 1 that serve to demonstrate the size of our dataset.
+.pdf files of Fourier lattices with different plane group symmetries.
+The four additional sg 16 and sg 17 examples (denoted `Sg16-example-$i` or `Sg17-example-$i`) are the lattices in Figure 1 that serve to demonstrate the size of our dataset.
 Note that the sg16 ones are not in the current version of the paper.

 ## Directory `Fig2_Statistics_Figs`